Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

-An international flexible trust is not suitable for someone who is UK domiciled as such a trust has a wide class of beneficiaries, of whom the settlor can be one, and it would therefore be a gift with reservation (a ‘GROB’, in IHT-speak).
+An international flexible trust is not suitable for someone who is UK domiciled.
+This trust has a wide class of beneficiaries, of whom the settlor can be one, and it would therefore be a gift with reservation (a ‘GROB’).
 It would also form part of a UK domiciled individual’s estate for IHT purposes.

 An international flexible trust can have up to two settlors, be used for existing bonds and can accept top-ups.

 An international flexible trust can be suitable for non-UK domiciled individuals who want to retain access to their investments and who want to ensure that their policy passes to a nominated beneficiary upon death.

 Yes, the settlor is a beneficiary of the trust.